 For a long, decisive moment, nothing happened.
-But soon, with an unsure sigh, the lantern was placed on the ground beside her, and a man stepped down and stood at Manie's side.
+But soon, with an unsure sigh, the lantern was placed on the ground beside her and a man stepped down into the ditch and stood at Manie's side.
 He reached down very carefully and Manie felt her practically lifeless body lift into his arms.

 "It isn't much--that's all I bring with me on these short journeys to Shor-Wood.
 But the good news is that my tavern in Ferengul isn't too far from here.
 I was actually on my way back there right now.
 I'll get you something hot when we arrive."

 Manie could feel herself shaking.
 She started crying, though she wasn't sure why.

 "My name's Danyal," the man said.
 "Keep yourself covered until we get to my Tavern, okay Manie?"

 Manie didn't remember telling the man her name.